 White Collar:

-A sophisticated blend of pastoral calm and metropolitan convenience.
+A sophisticated legacy of pastoral calm and vertical equity in the heart of St. Louis.

 Looking for concierge level client service, top-dollar for your home, and a seamless transaction?
 Kim is consistently a Top 100 REALTOR® who lives and works in West County - reach out for a complimentary consultation to see how working with her can benefit you.